Mainakcris7/reinforcement-learning/README.md

-# Customer Segmentation for Marketing strategy
+# Selection of best advertisement

 This project is to develop `reinforcement learning` based model, which can select the best advertisement from a bunch of advertisement, so that, the marketing revenue will be highest.